distro-core-curated-mirrors/klish/docs/klish3.en.md

 the command to enter a new section.

+#### Attribute `transparent`

+The `transparent` attribute determines whether the upper path level elements available while command line parsing.
+It concerns command searching, help generation and autocompletion.

+The attribute us used in the `ENTRY` and `VIEW` elements.

+By default all elements are transparent i.e. all path levels are available.
+The parser will stop searching if current path element contains `transparent="false"`.

 #### Attribute `order`

 The `order` attribute determines whether the order is important when entering declared one after another